Ricardo Bernal

-Ricardo Bernal (born March 30, 1970, in Mexico City) is a Mexican lyric tenor.
+Ricardo Bernal (born March 30, 1970) is a Mexican lyric tenor.

 Biography

-Bernal started his vocal training at the age of 16 years at the National Conservatory of Music of Mexico under the direction of the soprano Irma Gonzalez and later by the professor in lyric singing, Enrique Jaso.
+Born in Mexico City, Bernal started his vocal training at the age of 16 years at the National Conservatory of Music of Mexico under the direction of the soprano Irma Gonzalez and later by the professor in lyric singing, Enrique Jaso.
 He became a member of the Merola Opera Program in the San Francisco Opera House (USA) and the Opernstudio of Zurich (Switzerland).
 He also was trained by the mezzo-soprano Viorica Cortez in singing repertoire.

 At 18 years old, he made his debut as "Beppe" in the opera I Pagliacci at the Palacio de Bellas Artes in Mexico City.
 At the beginning of his career, the fact of having easy top notes led him to successfully undertake Rossini's repertoire.
 However, later his voice developed an ample tessitura which enabled him to sing roles as a strong lyric tenor.

 He was the winner of several contests including "Pacific voices" (San Francisco), "Kaffe Peters" (Viena), "Operalia" (Mexico) and Francisco Alonso (Madrid).

 In 1996, he became the first soloist of the group of professional singers in Zurich and, the following year at the Teatre of Bonn and Trier until 2000 when he, at the same time, was invited to sing in famous theatres located in Berlin, Cologne, Hamburg and Baden-Baden, interpreting many diverse roles.

 Presently, he is continuously performing in leading opera theaters in Costa Rica, Venezuela, Colombia, Argentina, Panama and Mexico.